tkachukcha/100-days-of-code/log.md

 3. Surf Forecast Scraper || 38 hours so far
 4. Habit Tracker ||
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course

+### Day 75: December 16 2021
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+Changed the way I was getting columns indexes for new day start.
+Been figuring out how to do it for an hour, but finally did it!

+It's rewarding to realize, that you got better as a coder, when you rewrite your old code in a new, more efficient way.

 ### Day 74: December 16 2021
 ##### Project 3: Surf Forecast Scraper